vicaya/hypertable/README.txt

     HIGHLY RECOMMENDED (but non required):
     - tcmalloc (http://code.google.com/p/google-perftools/)
-    - libunwind (required by tcmalloc, see google-perftools documentation)

     NOTE: If tcmalloc is available on your system, install it.
 Hypertable is very malloc intensive and tcmalloc provides a huge performance improvement.